Priyavaratsaini3/Full-Stack-Developer/README.md

 # Full-Stack-Developer
-This is the repository create for the Full  Stack Developer for learning by Hitesh Choudhary
+This is the repository create for the Full  Stack Developer and learning by Hitesh Choudhary